meilisearch/documentation/guides/advanced_guides/faceted_search.md

 ## Walkthrough

-With this walkthrough you will go through each step to successfully add facets and faceted search.
+With this walkthrough, you will go through each step to successfully add facets and faceted search.

 Suppose that you manage a movie database on which you want to search by `genre`, `producer`, `production_companies` and `directors`.